 Published by TouchPoint Press in 2017, QL 4 has received several awards, including a silver medal for literary fiction from the Military Writers Society of America and placed as a finalist for the 2018 Montaigne Medal.
 His early law career led to a few bizarre civil and criminal cases that exposed him to characters from diverse backgrounds and professions and provided fodder for The Safecracker, his second novel published by TouchPoint Press in 2019.
 His third novel, What Seems True, was inspired by a true crime in Port Arthur, Texas, in 1979, a crime for which the shooter was never convicted.
 His short stories and poems have appeared in online literary magazines and anthologies and his poem “Lost: On the Staten Island Ferry” was nominated for a 2018 Pushcart prize.

-His wife and still best friend, June, is a clarinetist who really would have preferred he not stay home for the kids.
-Aside from literature and writing, Jim’s interests include travel, exercise, and good food, preferably with candlelight and a nice, reasonably priced wine.
+His wife and still best friend, June, is a clarinetist who would have preferred he not stay home for the kids.
+Apart from reading good literature and writing, Jim’s interests include travel, hiking in the mountains of North Carolina and Colorado, and good food, preferably with candlelight and a nice, reasonably priced wine.

 Author Website: https://jamesdgarrison.wordpress.com/